zX3no/Areate/README.md

 ### globals.nut

-Holds the state of the players while the server is running.
+Holds the state of players, game options and available weapons.

-This is possible due to some hack using the `rope magic`.
-Whatever that means.

 ### vs_eventlistener | vs_events | vs_library

 Used for listening to in-game events.
 The library can be found at [samisalreadytaken/vs_library](https://github.com/samisalreadytaken/vs_library).

-I may be using an old version of this library so things may be different.
+## Map Entities
+**logic_eventlistener**:
+- targetname: vs.eventlistener

+**point_template**:
+- Entity Scripts: vs_eventlistener.nut
+- Template01: vs.eventlistener

+*these two entities are used to capture in-game events such as: player_spawn, player_say, round_start.*

+**logic_script**:
+- Entity Scripts: main.nut

+*Executes main.nut.*

+**move_rope**:
+- Entity Scripts: globals.nut

+*For some reason, variables in main.nut are reset every round.
+For some reason scripts in move rope are persistent but never changed.*

+**game_player_equip**:
+- Name: equip_strip

+*Used to remove weapons from players.
+There might be a better way to do this.*

 ## Commands

-> ❗ All chat commands start with an exclamation mark
+>❗ All chat commands start with an exclamation mark.

-> ❗ Commands have many abbreviations, you can find them [here](vscripts/ChatCommands.nut#L96).
+> Commands have many abbreviations, you can find them [here](vscripts/ChatCommands.nut#L96).

 | Command     | Function                                  | Parameters                                    | Example    |
 |-------------|-------------------------------------------|-----------------------------------------------|------------|